Jeff Kimball House

 The Jeff Kimball House is a historic residence in the village of Mechanicsburg, Ohio, United States.
 Once home to one of the village's leading residents, it has been named a historic site.

 History

-Jeff Kimball began construction on his residence in 1895 and finished two years later.
+Jeff Kimball began construction on his residence in 1895 and completed two years later.
 He and his family lived there for almost fifty years before selling it in 1943.
 During the late nineteenth century, multiple prosperous farmers owning land near Mechanicsburg constructed or purchased houses along Main Street north of downtown, instead of living on their farms; some of the more prominent ones were Jeff Kimball, Henry Burnham, and Neil Gest, whose homes are today known as the Jeff Kimball, Henry Burnham, and Demand-Gest Houses.
 In later years, the house was the home of a family named Doerman.

 Architecture

 One of Mechanicsburg's better Queen Anne residences, the Jeff Kimball House is a brick building with a stone foundation, a slate roof, and additional elements of brick and stone.
 Although its neighborhood includes all of the village's best houses, the two-and-a-half-story Kimball House nevertheless stands out by means of details such as its ornamental front porch, its ironwork, its stained glass windows with bevelling, and the elaborate basketweave-like pattern of its brickwork.